 OFAC's decision to sanction Tornado Cash-an open-source software protocol with no owner or operator-reflects a basic misunderstanding of what Tornado Cash is and how it works.
-Until OFAC imposed sanctions, Tornado Cash was the most popular privacy-protecting tool on Ethereum, the world's second-largest digital asset platform.
-And it is just that-a tool.
+Until OFAC imposed sanctions, Tornado Cash was the most popular privacy-protecting tool on Ethereum, the world's second-largest digital asset platform.1 And it is just that-a tool.
 Far from the centralized organization that OFAC alleges, Tornado Cash is merely self-executing computer software published on the Ethereum blockchain.
 This software has no owner or operator, and it functions automatically without any human intervention or assistance.
 Like any tool-indeed, like the internet itself-software like Tornado Cash can be misused for illicit purposes.
 But it is used primarily for legitimate and socially valuable reasons.
-See Pl.'s Mot. for Partial.
-Summ.
-J. at 23.
+See Am.
+Compl. ¶ 81.